 Section 86-516 (8) directs the NITC to "make recommendations on technology investments to the Governor and the Legislature, including a prioritized list of projects, reviewed by the technical panel," as part of the biennial budget process.
-Prior to budget submissions, agencies submit IT plans which are reviewed by the Office of the CIO and the NITC Technical Panel.
-This information provides a context in which to better review IT projects submitted by agencies.
 Technical reviews of information technology projects are conducted by a team of reviewers.
-With input from the NITC State Government and Education Councils, the Technical Panel further reviews the project proposals.
-Using information from the review process, the NITC makes funding recommendations to the Governor and the Legislature by November 15 of each even-numbered year.
+Projects are then reviewed by one or more of the NITC's advisory councils and the Technical Panel.
+Using information from the review process, the NITC makes recommendations to the Governor and the Legislature by November 15 of each evennumbered year.
 The review process and prioritization of new IT projects provides policy makers with information about the objectives, justification, technical impact, costs, and risks of proposed systems.
-The agency comprehensive information technology plans and the project proposal forms for budget requests of new IT spending provide policy makers with far more information in a more consistent format than before.
-The Technical Panel also conducts voluntary review of IT projects and projects awarded funding through the NITC Community Technology Fund and Government Technology Fund.

-In 2016, nine IT budget requests for new projects were reviewed.
+In 2018, nine projects were reviewed as part of the biennial budget process.
 Recommendations on these requests were submitted to the Governor and the Legislature.